Skip to content

 When running a system with separate save and sort process, the sort process should be configured in the processes.csv file with a proctype of sort.
 The save process will check for processes with a proctype of sort when it attempts to trigger the end of day sort of the data.

-The wdb process provides two methods for persisting data to disk and sorting at the end of the day.
+The wdb process provides three methods for persisting data to disk and sorting at the end of the day.

 • default - Data is persisted into a partition defined by the [partitiontype] variable, similar to the hdb partition scheme.
 The general scheme is of the form [wdbdir]/[partitiontype]/[table]/.
 And a typical partition directory would be similar to wdb/database/2015.11.26/trades/.
 At the end of the day, before being moved to the hdb, the data is sorted according to parameters defined in sort.csv.
 For each table, sort.csv will specify the columns to sort (using xasc) and apply attributes to.